 Emphysema is a condition of the lung that results to shortness of breath.
-The air sacs in the lungs or alveoli are injured.
+Generally, the air sacs in the lungs or alveoli are injured.
 Eventually, the inner walls of the air sacs become weak and can rupture and cause larger air spaces instead of many tiny ones.
-This lessens the available surface area of the lungs and oxygen that enters the bloodstream.
+Furthermore, this lessens the available surface area of the lungs and oxygen that enters the bloodstream.

 Some people with emphysema have chronic bronchitis which is the inflammation of the tubes which carry air to the lungs and result to a persistent coughing.
-Emphysema and chronic bronchitis are conditions that can result to chronic obstructive pulmonary disease (COPD) due to smoking.
+In addition, emphysema and chronic bronchitis are conditions that can result to chronic obstructive pulmonary disease (COPD) due to smoking.

 Symptoms of emphysema